 Roxy, Lucerna, OnceClub, Ku and Cross Club all tend to make the list anytime someone tries to compile a list of the city’s best venues.
-See what they’ve got on and pay a visit.
+So see what they’ve got on and pay a visit.
 Dress code is usually smart casual and entry is often reasonable, expect for the most popular acts.

 The city’s live music scene is thriving, with folk, rock, electro and even more obscure genres all catered to.

 Jazz Dock has world class jazz acts every week.
 Another venue is the Karlin Forum has regular rock acts and is well regarded for its great acoustics.
 Also the venue known as MeetFactory is known for great contemporary art exhibitions during the day and equally quirky music performances by night.
 Finally, during the summer, Bajkazyl which is a bike shop turned art space, has free live performances several times a week.